How To Fill Out Your AACOMAS Application

 You can edit a few sections of the application form after submitting them.
 Keep in mind not all sections can be edited.
 Make sure you check each section carefully before submitting it.

-5. Does AACOMAS update me on my status of the application?
+5. Does AACOMAS update me on the status of my application?

-Yes, AACOMAS updates you on your application status.
-You get notified when they receive your transcripts and evaluations and also when your application is verified.
+Yes, AACOMAS updates you on your application status and notifies you when they receive your transcripts and evaluations.
+You will also be contacted when the AACOMAS application verification has been completed.

 6. What will happen if I miss the deadline?

 If you miss the deadline, there is nothing that AACOMAS can do.
 AACOMAS does not provide any kind of deadlines.
 However, under certain exceptions, you could try contacting the school.
-If the school approves, they will get in touch with AACOMAS and take the necessary steps.
+If the school approves, they will contact AACOMAS and take the necessary steps.

 It is common for students to feel worried while filling out the AACOMAS application.
-There are many questions that you need to answer, and some are very detailed.
+You need to answer many questions, and some are very detailed.
 With that in mind, you should be careful while submitting your application as it is sent to all of your preferred schools.

 Subscribe to Our Newsletter